Nedelle Torrisi

-Nedelle Torrisi is an American musician who lives in Brooklyn, New York.
+Nedelle Torrisi is an American musician who lives in Los Angeles, California.

 Biography

 Torrisi grew up studying classical violin and performing in musicals.
 Her mother is an ex-nun and pianist, while her father was an ex-Jesuit priest and jazz drummer.
 Her brother is a clarinetist and neuroscientist.
 Torrisi studied jazz voice at Berklee College of Music, and earned her BA in jazz/world music history from San Francisco State University.

 Musical career

 She has released and toured using her first name only, her full name, and as Cryptacize with Chris Cohen.
 As a solo act, she has opened tours for Of Montreal, Deerhoof, Destroyer, Fred Thomas, Jens Lekman, Julia Holter, Magnolia Electric Co., and Xiu Xiu.